Section 8 Grounds for Possession Under the Renters' Rights Act: The Full List

 Documentation is the difference between a successful Ground 14 claim and a wasted afternoon at the county court.

-Ground 14A — domestic abuse
+Ground 14A — Can I evict a perpetrator of domestic abuse?

 Discretionary.
 2 weeks' notice.